pilaf/webliero-faq/GAME_CHANGES.md

 # WebLiero Unofficial Changelog

+You can link to this changelog using the shortened URL https://git.io/wlchanges

 ## September 21, 2020

 * Added a switch for hiding spectator mode buttons ("Select Weapons"/"Join Game")